nvcc host compiler sanity checks break with cmake >=2.8.10

-#3 Updated by Szilárd Páll over 6 years ago
+#3 Updated by Szilárd Páll about 7 years ago

 The problem is that as FindCUDA doesn't do any of the sanity checks on the compiler that we do and and it will happily accept compilers that surely don't work with nvcc (e.g. clang) as well as MPI compiler wrappers - which can be problematic in some cases.
 If we want to keep the verbose user feedback, we need to decide whether we keep the FindCUDA >2.8.10 behavior or discard the CUDA_HOST_COMPILER value and leave it unset in the cases when we do this ATM.
 Not sure what's best, but I don't think we should pull in CMake source code (again) just for the sake of this rather minor detail.

 Note to self: we could potentially look for OMPI_CC and similar environment variables which can indicate what is the C compiler behind the MPI wrapper.